FMMT666/launchpad.py/README.md

 ## Upcoming attractions, notes and thoughts

   - "Pro": Also Mk2; XY mode for flash/pulse
+  - "All": either remove or add the (non-) optional \<colorcode\> argument to all methods
-  - "All": RGB to colorcode approximation (for flash/pulse methods)
+  - "All": RGB to color code approximation (for flash/pulse methods)
   - "DCR": query mode
   - "CXL": x/y support (if it makes sense...)
   - "Mk1": example/test code